Sammy Flex: Managing Shatta Wale is not difficult if you understand him

 Asked how he would feel should they ever fallout and Shatta Wale treats him like Bullgod and Mr Logic, his two former managers, Sammy Flex said, “I just hope and pray that it doesn’t come to that.
 I am the cool type who can handle someone like Shatta Wale.
 He has had other managers such as Chris Koney, Nana Dope, Willy Wale, Kofi Boat and there was nothing like that.

 “I believe they had issues but due to the respect they had for each other, none of what has been happening occurred.
-I believe his former managers Bullgod and Mr Logic are both extroverts and with Shatta Wale also being that type, there will always be fireworks,” he said.
+I believe his former managers Bullgod and Mr Logic are both extroverts and with Shatta Wale also being that type, there will always be fireworks,” Sammy Flex said.